phil-opp/blog_os/blog/content/second-edition/posts/10-advanced-paging/index.md

 [`PageTable`]: https://docs.rs/x86_64/0.3.5/x86_64/structures/paging/struct.PageTable.html

-If the entry is not `None`, we know that a level 3 table exist.
+If the entry is not `None`, we know that a level 3 table exists.
 We calculate the virtual address of it by shifting the level 4 address 9 bits to the left and setting the address bits 12–21 to the level 4 index (see the section about [address calculation]).
-We can do that because the recursive index is `0o777`, so that it is also a valid sign extension.
+We can do that because the recursive index is `0o777` so that it is also a valid sign extension.
 We then do the same cast and entry-checking as with the level 4 table.

 [address calculation]: #address-calculation

 After we checked the three higher level pages, we can finally read the entry of the level 1 table that tells us the physical frame that the address is mapped to.
-As a last step, we add the page offset to that address and return it.
+As the last step, we add the page offset to that address and return it.

 If we knew that the address is mapped, we could directly access the level 1 table without looking at the higher level pages first.
 But since we don't know this, we have to check whether the level 1 table exists first, otherwise our function would cause a page fault for unmapped addresses.